Donnybrook, Dublin

-Donnybrook is a district of Dublin, Ireland, on the southside of the city, in the Dublin 4 postal district.
+Donnybrook is an urban district of Dublin, Ireland, on the southside of the city, in the Dublin 4 postal district.
 It is home to the Irish public service broadcaster RTÉ and was once part of the Pembroke Township.
 Its neighbouring suburbs are Ballsbridge, Sandymount, Ranelagh and Clonskeagh.

 Donnybrook is also a civil parish mainly situated in the old barony of Dublin.